aspose-svg/Aspose.SVG-Documentation/net/drawing-basics/text/_index.md

 ### `<text>` element

 The `<text>` element is used to define a text. **x** and **y**  are the main attributes responsible for the text position.
 The baseline for the text begins from the bottom-left corner of the first text symbol.
 It is essential to set **y** value larger than the font size.
-Otherwise, the text does not get into the viewport and become invisible.
+Otherwise, the text does not get into the viewport.

 The following example illustrates how to specify a start of baseline correctly.
 The  **x** and **y** set the coordinates of the baseline beginning.